mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "I'll be back a bit late tonight.
 Don't wait up for me."

+Late wasn't particularly rare for her, but I wanted to pry.

 "Late?
 What for?"
 I asked.

-"I was promised a busy day today."
+"Yansha has been pushing us on this grain resolution."

 I looked in her eyes more intently.
 Something about her eyes was very out of place.
 As if she had shut off her heart and it was wallowing in guilt.
 I stood up and approached her as she turned to leave the house.

 "What are you doing?"
 She asked.
 I checked that her cords were tight and robe was creased correctly.

-"Whatever it is you'll be arguing today, I am here for you."
+"Whatever it is you'll be arguing today, I'm here for you."

 I embraced her as if she was going on a long journey.
 She was never too fond of touch, but today she raised her arms to reciprocate.

 "Thank you.
 Liffa."

-Kipnu walked up to us, and she loosened up to nuzzle both of us quickly before opening the door to the outside.
-He and I watched as she entered the daylight and headed toward the rail station without looking back.
-I held my binding pendant tightly.
+Kipnu walked up to us, and she loosened up enough to hug the both of us before opening the door to the outside.
+He and I watched as she entered the daylight without looking back.
+Her assistant Pomri, and her saffa stood by along the parkway, looking as palatial as always.
+The two of them together always gave me an uneasy feeling.

-"What's eating her?"
+"What's going on between you two?"
 Kipnu asked again.

+ I held my binding pendant tightly and remembered that marriage was full of difficulties.

-"Nothing.
-Just a chill in the air."
+"Nothing," I said.
+"Just a chill in the air."